danrhodes/AutoKeywordLinker/FEATURES.md

 - Case-sensitive and case-insensitive matching modes
 - First occurrence only mode (link once per note)
 - Word boundary detection (matches whole words only)

+## Suggest new keywords from notes

+- Automatically scan for and add new keywords and or variations from analysing your notes

 ## Smart Content Detection